ewjohn127/dsc_project_1/README.md

    - Python Packages used: matplotlib, Ipython
    - Imports used: pyplot, display, pandas, numpy, csv

+Phase1_Project.pdf
+- PDF of the Jupyter Notebook

+Phase1Group.pptx
+- Powerpoint Presentation for this project

 data
 - Data used for analyses in the Phase1_Project.ipynb Jupyter Notebook.
 Contains:
 	- data_readme.md